 Handmade, DIY Christmas ornaments are a unique and eco-friendly way to add a festive flair to your home.
 We particularly love natural options such as cranberry and popcorn garlands, dried citrus ornaments, and long-lasting salt dough keepsakes.

 You can even make outdoor ornaments for local wildlife.
 Cover foraged pinecones in peanut butter then roll them in birdseed and hang them outside for the birds and squirrels.
 You can also make baked birdseed ornaments, which are extra pretty if you cut them out with holiday-themed cookie cutters.

 The flocked snow on your tree might look pretty, but it’s not good for the environment or your health.
 It’s made from polystyrene, a known carcinogen that can take centuries to decompose.

-Thankfully, there are safe, eco-friendly alternatives to polystyrene flocking. @francesivyrose on Instagram has a great tutorial on flocking pinecones with just water, flour, and salt!
+Thankfully, there are safe, eco-friendly alternatives to polystyrene flocking.
+All you need for flocking pinecones is water, flour, and salt.

 3. Wrap Your Holiday Gifts in Zero-Waste Alternatives

 One of the easiest ways to make a sustainable choice this holiday season is to swap out your wrapping paper for a more eco-friendly wrapping paper option.
 If every American family wrapped just three gifts in reusable materials, the paper saved would cover 45,000 football fields.

 - Leftover paper from last year (save paper each year for reuse!)

 - Interesting vessels, like mason jars or baskets